ana-almajanu/tassea/docs/index.md

 **Tassea** aims to be a **shared platform** for specialty coffee shops that provides:

 - **Core loyalty functionality** (customers collect points or stamps through recurring visits);
-- **Business analytics** with easy-to-read insights about customer behavior and trends;
+- **Business analytics** with insights about customer behavior and trends;
-- **Real-time occupancy tracking**, updated hourly by coffee shops so users can decide where to go based on crowd levels;
+- **Real-time occupancy tracking**, helping users decide where to go based on crowd levels;
-- **Feedback & discovery features**, allowing users to explore new shops and send suggestions directly to owners.
+- **Feedback & discovery features**, allowing customers to explore new shops and interact directly with owners.

 > Tassea bridges the gap between customer engagement and valuable business data, creating a win-win ecosystem.

 ---

 ## Customer Segment

-- Primarily **Gen Z** and **millennials under 45 years old**, who frequently visit local coffee shops and use mobile apps daily.
+Tassea primarily targets **Gen Z** and **Millennials under 45 years old**, who frequently visit local coffee shops and use mobile apps daily.
-- However, the segment can vary depending on the **onboarding strategy** and **regional market**.
+The segment can expand depending on the onboarding strategy and regional market.

 ---